luckyrandom/cmaker/_src/index.md

 # Install

-## Windows is not supported yet
+__Windows is not supported yet due to complexity of compiling R packages in Windows.
 Will be supported soon.
-Please stay tuned.
+Please stay tuned.__

 ## System requirements